 There’s a huge lack of diversity in SEO

 Browsing SEO publications every week in order to write the #SEOwomen Twitter threads, I found there were the same male faces everywhere I looked.
 The same names were getting the same coverage, giving them an unfair advantage when it came to exposure, career progression and pay.

 This isn’t just an SEO issue - it’s a problem across almost every industry, but SEO is where I work, and where I’ve experienced the issue first-hand.

 But why does it matter?
 Well, featuring in SEO publications can really drive your career.
 It puts you in front of the right people, gives you credibility and can build a strong network.
 This, in turn, gives you even more opportunities.

-In practice this means that for every three articles written by men, publications only featured two written by women.
+In practice, this means that for every seven articles written by men, publications only featured three written by women.